helm/helm-www/content/en/docs/helm/helm_upgrade.md

       --devel                                      use development versions, too.
 Equivalent to version '>0.0.0-0'.
 If --version is set, this is ignored
       --disable-openapi-validation                 if set, the upgrade process will not validate rendered templates against the Kubernetes OpenAPI Schema
       --dry-run string[="client"]                  simulate an install.
 If --dry-run is set with no option being specified or as '--dry-run=client', it will not attempt cluster connections.
 Setting '--dry-run=server' allows attempting cluster connections.
-      --enable-dns                                 enable DNS lookups when rendering templates --force                                      force resource updates through a replacement strategy -h, --help                                       help for upgrade
+      --hide-secret                                when set with --dry-run, the Secret content is removed from the output --enable-dns                                 enable DNS lookups when rendering templates --force                                      force resource updates through a replacement strategy -h, --help                                       help for upgrade